acmattson3/notebook-plus/demo/README.md

 NotebookPlus is a digital notebook for sermons and handwritten notes.
 The long term goal is fast capture with future OCR and AI indexing.

 ## Scope
 NotebookPlus is a Godot 4.5 project targeting Android.
 The MVP is a notepage editor with an InkCanvas drawing surface and a main menu that lists saved pages.
+The project now includes an Android raw input plugin (v2 AAR) to capture MotionEvent data for stylus/finger differentiation.

 ## MVP Features
 - Android stylus draw, finger erase, two finger scroll